• Home + Organization

 Candy Manor

 I can’t go to Chatham and NOT stop at the Candy Manor.
 We always visited growing up, and they have the best chocolate.
-My go-to order is a box of salted caramels in dark chocolate, and 1/4 lb peanut butter fudge and 1/4 lb chocolate fudge.
+My go-to order is a box of salted caramels in dark chocolate, chocolate covered cherries, and 1/4 lb peanut butter fudge and 1/4 lb chocolate fudge.
 SO GOOD.
 They also started shipping because of covid, so if you need to ship yourself some once you’re home, that’s doable!

 Train Museum